-Structuring shopping campaigns in a Google Ads account is extremely important for improving your results.
-But there is a lot of confusion there, and Google does not provide any recommendations in that area.
-In today’s post, I’ll explain in an easy and practical way why and how to structure shopping campaigns.
+Structuring shopping campaigns in the Google Ads account, done right, will improve your results.
+But there is a lot of confusion there, and Google does not tell you how to do that.
+Today, I will explain in an easy and practical way why and how to structure shopping campaigns.

 Why split shopping campaigns